 Beyond Belper The Sixes continue mainly on to Ripley and/or the new Belper estates (Whitemoor, Far Laund etc.), but the 6.1 service goes hourly on to Wirksworth, Matlock and Bakewell, every day including Sundays.

-There is second bus service, the TransPeak, run by High Peak (timetable in this link).
-Currently a 2 hourly service due to coronavirus, but normally hourly, every day including Sundays, this is a limited stop service from Derby to Buxton via the A6, stopping at The Strutt Arms only in Milford.
+There is a second bus service, the TransPeak, run by High Peak (timetable in this link).
+This is an hourly service on weekdays and Saturdays, and every two hours on Sunday.
+It is a limited stop service from Derby to Buxton via the A6, but since 2019 now calls at all bus stops in Milford.

 This service, along with the 6.1 described above, are excellent for exploring the Peak District.
 Additionally, both go to Bakewell, from which many other bus services fan out over the Peak District, including a regular service to Chatsworth House.

 Milford is on the main Sheffield to London train line though there is not a station in the village.
 The nearest stations are Duffield (5 mins drive/bus, 25 mins walk) or Belper (10 min drive/bus).
 Services are currently run by East Midlands Railway (website here) and are approximately hourly south to Derby or north to Matlock and are very quick (15 mins from Belper to Derby for example).
-There is just one train a day from Belper to Sheffield and from Belper to London.
-Derby is an excellent rail hub, with services from there all over the country, including express trains to London in just 1hr 30 mins.
+There is just one train a day from Belper to Sheffield (and return) and one from Belper to London (and return.)
+Derby is an excellent rail hub, with services from there to all over the country, including express trains to London in just 1hr 30 mins.